 Ever since I was 11 or 12 years old, Tony Blair has been a constant, leering presence in my life.
 Even now – a full decade after he resigned as prime minister of the UK and leader of the Labour Party – he’s virtually inescapable; a relentless voice in the global media demanding my attention through the sheer, overwhelming force of its celebrity.
 He’s quoted at length in GQ and The New Yorker on Brexit and Trump.
 He clogs-up the British press with his views on Jeremy Corbyn and Emmanuel Macron.
 He’s soft-balled on CNN and gushed over on Morning Joe.
-He wants and expects me to take him seriously – on terror, and Palestine, and free trade – and yet I keep hearing rumours that he destroyed Rupert Murdoch’s marriage.
+He wants and expects me to take him seriously, on terror, and Palestine, and free trade.
+But I keep hearing rumours that he destroyed Rupert Murdoch’s marriage.

 Some people find Blair charismatic.
 Like Bill Clinton, he is said to possess a unique political talent; a deep natural gift for communication that enabled him to become the only Labour leader in history to win three general elections in a row.
 He still has a few hardcore supporters in Britain.
 Most of them are journalists: commentators and editors who remain profoundly committed to open markets and the EU, and who covered the revival and ‘professionalisation’ of Labour after Foot, Kinnock, and Smith.
 But I don’t find Blair charismatic.
 I don’t find him affable or charming or erudite.
 I find his entire aesthetic – the leathery tan, the liquid grey eyes, the heavily coached and calculated hand gestures – tremendously unsettling.

 But Blair simply cannot stop himself.
 It’s compulsive.
-That’s why he haunts Davos and the global climate summits, lunches with Jared Kushner, dishes out analysis on Hamas and Netanyahu, and asks us to give the Trump White House a fair hearing.
+That’s why he haunts Davos and the global climate summits, lunches with Jared Kushner, dishes out analysis on Hamas and Netanyahu, and pleads with us to give the Trump White House a fair hearing.
 His ideas veer from the contradictory to the cynical.
-He once even cited the Arab Spring in defence of the Iraq War: “Just think what would be happening if these Arab revolutions were continuing now and Saddam, who’s probably 20 times as bad as Assad in Syria, was trying to suppress an uprising?”
-But none of that really matters.
+He once cited the Arab Spring in defence of the Iraq War: “Just think what would be happening if these Arab revolutions were continuing now and Saddam, who’s probably 20 times as bad as Assad in Syria, was trying to suppress an uprising?”
+But none of that matters.
 He doesn’t care if we clock his bullshit.
 He’s not trying to enlighten anyone.
-He just wants us to listen.
+He just demands that we listen.